takafumihoriuchi/theUltimatePenguinRace/README.md

 # theUltimatePenguinRace
-Inspired by "Penguin Champion Race" in Nintendo's "Super Mario 64", the aim of this project is to implement the move of the penguin intelligently, based on algorithms of shortest path detection.
+Inspired by "Penguin Champion Race" in Nintendo's "Super Mario 64", the aim of this project is to implement the move of the penguin intelligently, based on algorithms of shortest path detection (incomplete, functions not yet implemented).
 To run, simply type "./run" if you are using macOS X.
-(incomplete, functions not yet implemented)
-Installation of OpenGL is also required
+Installation of OpenGL is also required.

 ### screenshot:
 ![alt text](https://github.com/takafumihoriuchi/theUltimatePenguinRace/blob/master/shot.png)